 4. Do Less Work

 My brother will probably kill me for this resolution, because he is one of the hardest working people I know; but I feel pretty passionate about this one.
 As I get older, I’m realizing how much time is lost from moments of peace and quiet and downtime.
 For as long as I can remember, I have always had 2-3 jobs, basically working my ass off and around the clock.
-Having started my own
+Having started my own business last year, I find myself working even harder and for longer hours.
+If you are one of the same, join me and consider setting some boundaries.

 - Allow yourself to shut down after a certain time.
 Turn off your phone, computer, tablet and enjoy some quality time with the people that you love or simply being on your own.